 If it seems too good to be true, it probably is, sit down and ask for all the paperwork there is, cross verify all documents properly.
 Ask for a lawyer or a real estate guy to verify everything.

 Even though you may not understand the terminology used in the paperwork, try reading it.
-This will take time but it’s worth it, the investment in a house is huge and you can’t just take things for granted right!
+This will take time but it’s worth it, the investment in a house is huge and you can’t just take things for granted right?

-Visit the house once again, check for cracks, wiring, leakage, and any faulty things, discuss it with the seller if he could get it fixed before you make a deal.
+Visit the house once again, check for cracks, wiring, leakage, and any faulty things, and discuss it with the seller if he could get it fixed before you make a deal.
 If this all seems too hectic for you, hire a professional and get it done.

 It will cost you but it will save you from a lot of problems in the future.
 And don’t forget to ask questions, don’t feel shy to ask questions, you’re paying the front party a lot of money so you must ask a lot of questions too!